AfahriOK/Systems-Analysis-Design/README.md

 # Systems-Analysis-Design

 # Briefly summarize the DriverPass project.
 Who was the client?
 What type of system did they want you to design?
-The client for this project was the owner of a company called DriverPass.
-He wanted to make a system that would allow students to study and train for the driving test.
+The client for this project was a company called DriverPass. they wanted to make a system that would allow students to study and train for the driving test.

 # What did you do particularly well?
 I believe that I did a good job understanding the overall business needs of the client and making sure they were noted in my business requirements document.